AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

 :exclamation:  **Caution:** STUDENT_NAME, HOMEWORK_INDEX,
-and DEADLINE should all only appear at most once and should not be empty.
+and DEADLINE should all only appear at most once.

-:exclamation: **Caution:** A student can have multiple homework with the same name, even if they have different deadlines.
+:bulb: **Tip:** A student cannot have multiple homework with the same name, even if they have different deadlines.

 ### Lessons Commands

-#### Create a New Lesson Plan for the Upcoming Lesson
+#### Create a New Lesson Plan for an Upcoming Lesson

 Creates a new lesson for a given student, with a lesson title and time.

 Format: `new-lesson [name/STUDENT_NAME]... [lesson/LESSON_TITLE] [start/START_TIME] [end/END_TIME]`

 * The `STUDENT_NAME` must be an existing student of the tutor.
-* The `START_TIME` and `END_TIME` must be in the format given in the support date and time formats' appendix.
+* You can enter multiple `name/` prefixes to create the same lesson for multiple students.
 * `START_TIME` must be before `END_TIME`, and their difference must be at least 30 minutes and at most 3 hours.
 * `START_TIME` and `END_TIME` must be in the future.
 * A success message will be displayed if the lesson is successfully created.
 Otherwise, an error message will be displayed.

 Examples:
-* `new-lesson name/John Doe lesson/The Water Cycle start/2025-03-23 1300 end/2025-03-23 1500` creates a new lesson for the student named `John Doe` with the lesson title `The Water Cycle` starting at `2025 Mar 2023 13:00` and ending at `2025 Mar 2023 15:00`.
+* `new-lesson name/John Doe lesson/The Water Cycle start/2025-03-23 1300 end/2025-03-23 1500` creates a new lesson for the student named `John Doe` with the lesson title `The Water Cycle` starting at `23 Mar 2025 13:00` and ending at `23 Mar 2025 15:00`.
-* `new-lesson name/Bernice Yu lesson/Photosynthesis start/2025-03-23 1300 end/2025-03-23 1500` creates a new lesson for the student named `Bernice Yu` with the lesson title `Photosynthesis` starting at `2025 Mar 2023 13:00` and ending at `2025 Mar 2023 15:00`.
-* `new-lesson name/David Li lesson/Metamorphic Rocks start/2025-03-23 1300 end/2025-03-23 1500` creates a new lesson for the student named `David Li` with the lesson title `Metamorphic Rocks` starting at `2025 Mar 2023 13:00` and ending at `2025 Mar 2023 15:00`.
+* `new-lesson name/David Li name/John Doe lesson/Metamorphic Rocks start/2025-04-23 1300 end/2025-04-23 1500` creates a new lesson for the students named `David Li` and `John Doe`  with the lesson title `Metamorphic Rocks` starting at `23 Apr 2025 13:00` and ending at `23 Apr 2025 15:00`.

 ![New Lesson](images/new-lesson.jpg)